 SignatureThreshold (Long)

-This setting enables you to override the merchant-configured signature threshold.
-This threshold is the minimum amount for requiring a customer signature.
+This setting allows you to override the merchant-configured signature threshold, which is the minimum amount for requiring a customer signature.

-For example, to require a signature for any transaction greater than $25.00, set the SignatureThreshold
+• To require a signature for any transaction greater than $25.00, set the SignatureThreshold to 2500:

-To require a signature for any amount, set the SignatureThreshold
+• To require a signature for any amount, set the SignatureThreshold to 0:

-to override the signature threshold entirely so that a signature is never required.
+• To override the signature threshold entirely so that a signature is never required, set SignatureEntryLocation to NONE.

 SignatureEntryLocation (DataEntryLocation enum)